 - Candy those orange peels (just make sure you wash well) for a delicious and beautiful garnish on your desserts.
 Check out use real butter’s recipe for candied orange peels..

-Protein: fish, chicken, shrimp, almonds, pistachios, and duck
+Protein: fish, chicken, shrimp, salmon, almonds, pistachios, and duck

-Fruits & Vegetables: pomegranate, apple, coconut, cherries, pineapple, mango, cranberries, other citrus like lemon, grapefruit, and pomelo, beets, spinach, and raisins
+Fruits & Vegetables: pomegranate, apple, pear, berries, coconut, cherries, pineapple, mango, cranberries, other citrus like lemon, grapefruit and pomelo, kiwi, beets, spinach, and raisins

 Other: dark chocolate, white chocolate, red wine, ricotta, rice, butter, whipped cream, and butter